ODIN-fire/odin-rs/odin_hrrr/doc/odin_hrrr.md

 1min for extended cycles.
 We assume that cycles can be processed sequentially.

 Schedules can be either estimated from a given `HrrrConfig` (config file) or computed by parsing the directory listing from the
-NOAA server [^3] which has directories for the current and past day (this might be brittle since the HTML directory listing format on the NOAA server can change). `HrrrConfig` files have the following structure:
+[NOAA server](https://nomads.ncep.noaa.gov/pub/data/nccf/com/hrrr/prod) which has directories for the current and past day (this might be brittle since the HTML directory listing format on the NOAA server can change). `HrrrConfig` files have the following structure:

 ```rust
 HrrrConfig(